 The Nepali National football team was without a coach for several months till Johan Kalin Joins the team some time ago.

-What are the plan of new coach of National team? lets know what is scheduled and what are the steps taken to train our national team?
-As per his statement, Nepali football team as a work in progress.
+What is the plan for the new coach of the National team? let us know what is scheduled and what are steps taken to train our national team.
+As per his statement, the Nepali football team is a work in progress.

 How is the training going on?

 We are doing fine.
-My idea has from the very start has been to put the players to training as much as possible.
+My idea from the very start has been to put the players to training as much as possible.
 But I have not been able to do that for various reasons.
-Players have good attitude, are willing to learn and working really hard to improve their game.
-Ideally I would have liked the players to train for prolonged time but that didn’t happen.
+Players have good attitudes, are willing to learn, and work really hard to improve their game.
+Ideally, I would have liked the players to train for a prolonged time but that didn’t happen.
 Currently, we are trying to focus on the way of playing.

 What are you doing with the team lately?

 We picked up the squad from a pool of 40.
-We have another 20 potential top players waiting on the wings.
-I believe that’s a good number to choose from as all those players are somewhat par on level.
+We have another 20 potential top players waiting in the wings.
+I believe that’s a good number to choose from as all those players are somewhat parring on the level.
 What is more important for the team is to spend as much time on the pitch as possible so as to establish our style of play.

 Has ANFA set any specific goals for you?

-As of now SAFF Championship is the most realistic target and everyone including Nepali football administration is dreaming to lay hands on the trophy.
+As of now, SAFF Championship is the most realistic target and everyone including the Nepali football administration is dreaming to lay hands on the trophy.
 What is your take on that?

 It would be fantastic if we manage to win the SAFF Championship.
 But realistically, we need to understand where we stand in the region right now as a footballing nation.
-India have been on the rise for the last seven-eight years.
-On the contrary, Nepali football has been on a rough ride for the five years.
-I remember watching 2001 SAFF Championship where India and Nepal were almost on par in terms of standard.
-Today India are two steps ahead of us and we need to close the gulf.
-The positive thing for Nepal is that the league resumed after four years and hopefully we will be able to bridge the gap on our neighbors.
+India has been on the rise for the last seven-eight years.
+On the contrary, Nepali football has been on a rough ride for five years.
+I remember watching the 2001 SAFF Championship where India and Nepal were almost on par in terms of standard.

 Where do we stand as a football nation in the SAFF region?